lvh/lvh.github.io/posts/queryselectorall-from-an-element-probably-doesnt-do-what-you-think-it-does.md

 document.querySelector("#my-id").querySelectorAll("div div").length === 3;
 ```

-What the heck is going on here?
+What is going on here?

 It turns out that [`element.querySelectorAll`][eqsa] doesn't match
 elements starting from `element`.
 Instead, it matches elements